 Lots of people (myself included) swear by the oil cleansing method to loosen up gunk like sebaceous filaments.
 The theory is that ‘like dissolves like’ – so you can dissolve the oils on your skin using a carrier oil (my two favourites are Jojoba oil and Squalane oil) or an emulsifying oil like Softymo Speedy Cleansing Oil that rinses clean.
 Gentle massage will loosen the filaments up and if you’re lucky, you might feel ‘grits’ pop out; tiny filaments that feel grainy like sand.
 This can then be followed by your regular cleanser to remove the oil residue, and then finish up with the rest of your routine.

 Salicylic acid aka.
-BHA (beta-hydroxy acid) is an ingredient known for its pore cleansing abilities.
+BHA (beta-hydroxy acid) is an ingredient known for its pore cleansing and anti-acne properties.
 It can dissolve and remove the keratin that makes up our dead skin and hair and is oil soluble too so it gets right down into the pores.
 BHA is applied straight after cleansing, left to dry, then followed by moisturiser.
 Stridex is a popular choice because it’s affordable and at the correct percentage and pH to work properly.
 Currently I personally am using CosRX’s BHA Blackhead Power Liquid.
 When used regularly, salicylic acid will keep sebaceous filaments to a minimum and also prevent new acne and blackheads from forming.

 Clay masks fight sebaceous filaments thanks to their natural absorbent properties.
 They suck up the excess oil that sits in our pores and thus reduce the size and appearance of sebaceous filaments.
 Matte skin also reflects less light, reducing the visibility of pores and other texture.
 I use Freeman Avocado and Oatmeal Clay Mask because it’s affordable, easy to find, and has some great absorbent and soothing ingredients.
 (Tip: I often use face masks as part of self care, a bit of pampering, or in preparation for a big event!)